technology-toolbox/website/content/blog/jjameson/2009/09/26/best-practices-for-scm-and-the-daily-build-process.md

 > **Tip**
 >
-> A SharePoint site -- or even just a simple SharePoint list -- provides an excellent alternative to a Troubleshooting Guide document.
-Think of this site --or list -- as a simple "[Knowledge Base](http://support.microsoft.com/)" for your solution.
+> A SharePoint site -- or even just a simple SharePoint list -- provides an
+> excellent alternative to a Troubleshooting Guide document.
+Think of this site
+> --or list -- as a simple " [Knowledge Base](http://support.microsoft.com/)"
+> for your solution.